 Stainless Steel Silos

 Stainless steel is an effective conductor of thermal heat and resists high temperature oxidation which makes it suitable for outdoor use in many different climates.
 It’s a versatile and common metal that is resistant to corrosion, staining, peeling and cracking.
 The familiar cylindrical shape of these silos is meant to resist hydraulic pressure, and they always contain at least one manway, or opening, for pressure control.

-Stainless Steel Silos - Mixer Direct
+Types of Stainless Steel Silos

-Stainless Steel Silos Informational Video
+Materials Used in Stainless Steel Silos

 The process of constructing a stainless steel silo begins with steel, an alloy metal consisting mostly of iron.
 Chromium is added to the metal; the percentage of chromium determines the grade and corrosion resistance of the final product.
 Steel and the alloys are melted together in an electric arc furnace and then annealed, a process that alternately heats and cools the steel until hardened.
 A thin flexible layer of chromium oxide forms on the outside surface, coating it and in essence sealing it off from abrasive substances.
 For a silo, the stainless steel is roll-formed.
 A long strip of stainless steel is fed through a series of rollers that gradually bend the steel into shape.
 Since the stainless steel is worked in a cold state, the results are typically lighter and stronger than if the steel had been stretched while hot.
 After the large curved sheets are cut and prepared, they can be fastened together with bolts or welded, which ensures a seamless watertight construction.
 If the size allows it, silos are transported on a special delivery truck and then erected by a crane.